 The technology could make sending money from one ledger to another on the blockchain relatively easier and faster to achieve.
 According to the description of the protocol, this is often impossible and where it is possible, connections tend to be manual, slow or expensive.
 The technology or protocol basically interconnects a system of ledgers.
 Basically, it consists of a network of connectors, which act as independent operators that act as decentralized exchanges or market makers for cryptocurrencies, fiat currencies, and other tokenized assets.

 It is not associated or hosted on any blockchain, and it would route payments across different ledgers while isolating senders and receivers from the risk of intermediary failures.

-Its first use case is facilitating the trustlessly exchanging of cryptocurrencies and enabling new business models with streaming micropayments.
-An example is facilitating of sending and receiving of funds from/to/between a digital wallet, a crypto wallet, an international bank, a local bank and an online payment service, all interlinked together by the technology.
-It therefore helps to monetize without relying on a single cryptocurrency, a proprietary network like Visa or PayPal, or a monolithic platform like Apple.
+Its first use case is facilitating the trustless exchanging of cryptocurrencies and enabling new business models with streaming micropayments.
+An example is facilitating of sending and receiving of funds from/to/between a digital wallet, a crypto wallet, an international bank, a local ban, kand online payment service, all interlinked together by the technology.
+It, therefore, helps to monetize without relying on a single cryptocurrency, a proprietary network like Visa or PayPal, or a monolithic platform like Apple.

 Therefore it could make better global networks by facilitating multi-hop payments to connect any sender with any receiver to allow the exchange of different types of assets regardless of the home blockchain network of the sender or receiver.
 It also does not include public key infrastructure, identity, liquidity management or other services found in payment protocols.